Please download our publications below:

 The faculty member has turned the case over to his or her dean.
 You now have two choices: you can sign the letter and admit that you violated the code, or, if you feel that you did not violate the academic integrity code, you can write a letter to the dean asking for an appeal.

 If this is your first offense, you will not be expelled.
 If you agree that you have violated the academic integrity code, several things will happen to you.
 1) Your faculty member will assign you a penalty grade, which may be an F for the course, or a lesser penalty.
-2) A record will be kept on file by the dean of your college.
+2) A record will be kept on file by the dean of your college and the Office of Academic Affairs.
 This is an internal record, and will not be on your transcript or revealed to other schools or employers.
 If there are no other violations, the record will be destroyed when you graduate.
 3) Your dean will ask you to undertake an educational program, see details below.

 This is about your academic integrity, not your moral character.
 It often happens that students violate the code unintentionally (for example, they take notes from a source and then forget that what they have written is not really their own words).
 You are only being asked to admit that you violated the code; we realize that violations can be unintentional.